 Earn the Certified Movement Analyst (CMA) credential through the Certification Program in Laban/Bartenieff Movement and Somatic Studies.

-Lesley University and the Laban/Bartenieff Institute of Movement Studies (LIMS®) are pleased to announce an exciting and rigorous program which awards the Certified Movement Analyst (CMA) credential upon completion.
+Lesley University and the Laban/Bartenieff Institute of Movement Studies (LIMS®) come together on an exciting and rigorous program which awards the Certified Movement Analyst (CMA) credential upon completion.
 This certification program consists of 4 modules, each consisting of a 17-day, 120-hour intensive residency at Lesley University.

 Laban Movement Analysis provides a comprehensive vocabulary and analytic framework for the description of human movement.
 Certified Movement Analysts apply the movement analysis work in a diverse and ever-changing world, making a difference in the way people perform, communicate, observe, learn and negotiate.